 I am currently registering interest for tutoring arrangements for prospective clients for the next academic year 20/21.

 I offer tuition in mathematics at each of the following levels: KS3 including Common Entrance/GCSE/AS/A2/AEA/MAT/Oxbridge Interview Practice/STEP.
 I have a CRB Enhanced Disclosure.

-I have nine full academic years' experience as a full-time private tutor.
+I have ten full academic years' experience as a full-time private tutor.
 My role addresses the pitfalls of a mainstream education by truly individualising it, and is perfected through thousands of hours of experience of striving to achieve precisely that with a vast array of students of differing abilities and needs.
 My thirst for knowledge has allowed me to develop a true understanding of mathematical concepts: I have frequently played the role of the consultant throughout my mathematical career, have been able to help my peers and students avoid the pitfalls usually associated with difficult ideas and am able to explain things from numerous angles.

 In managing a client book of up to eighty students at any one time, I live and breathe the teaching of maths, and over the course of a single year, can devote more time to one-to-one provision than others have professed to have accumulated over their entire tutoring careers.
 Seeing my students' capabilities and confidences flourish has defined my purpose for many years… and I hope, for many more yet to come!

 Traversing the mathematical landscape is an art; it can be a very uncomfortable environment for some.
 I find it so important to make my students feel at ease and to find confidence in their maths and so important to be friendly and patient.
 I am not a suited, booted assessor, nor old-school, to be frank!
 The feedback I've received indicates that I am very successful in creating a supportive atmosphere that encourages discussion, openness and good effort.